 If a student suffers an injury or becomes ill, they are report the matter immediately to their instructor.

-If the injury occurred at KACC and it becomes necessary to go to the doctor, the home school and/or parent should notify KACC.
-An accident report on each injury occurring at KACC is kept on file.
+If a student is injured in the course of the their program at KACC, and it becomes necessary to go to the doctor, the home school and/or parent should notify KACC.
+An accident report on each student injury occurring at KACC is kept on file.